 - Dismissive: Lawyers who are unwilling to answer your questions, provide legal advice, or who do not listen to you are poor choices

 Consult a 5-Star Trusted Divorce Law Firm in Tampa

 We understand how stressful a divorce can be and are here to help.
-At Florida Law Advisers, we want to provide solutions, not add to your burden with overpriced legal fees.
+At Florida Law Advisers, P.A., we want to provide solutions, not add to your burden with overpriced legal fees.
 We invite you to call us today to schedule a free consultation with an attorney at our firm.
 During your consultation, you will discover why so many people in the Tampa Bay Area turn to us for help with their divorce.

 Whether a couple mutually agrees to the terms of a divorce or is engaged in a fierce battle for their property and child custody rights, Florida Law Advisers, P.A., can help.
 Call us today at (800) 990-7763 or fill out the “free case review” form on our website for more information.